-It typically takes several months (in some cases a year or more depending on the local effort) to prepare a proper petition.
-Prospective petitioners are encouraged to work closely with the LBC staff in developing a petition.
+It typically takes several months (in some cases a year or more depending on the local effort, and whether or not there is a charter) to prepare a petition.
+A petitioner is encouraged to ask the staff questions during that process.
 Once a petition is completed, the petition is filed with the LBC.
-The process for review of the proposal by the LBC depends, in part, upon other actions pending before the commission.
+The process for review of the proposal depends, in part, upon other actions pending before the commission.
 The procedural steps required by law are extensive.
-In general, one should assume that it might take one year or longer from the filing of a petition for final action.
+In general, one should assume that it might take one year or longer from the filing of a petition to final action.